vim-advent-calendar/vimways.org/content/2019/latex-in-vim/index.md

 Completion (Round II)
 ---------------------

-This deals with the overheads of a makefile for short documents.
+The section above deals with the overhead of a makefile for short documents.
 But vim packages provide far more than this.
-The first is sensible autocompletion.
-A typical reason I hear for not to switching to Vim for Latex is "because the autocomplete is not as good."
-As discussed above, I usually find that `<C-N>` is plenty for Latex.
+The first is sensible completion.
+A typical reason I hear for not to switch to Vim for Latex is "because the autocomplete is not as good."
+As discussed above, I usually find that `<C-N>` is plenty enough for Latex.
 But I've written enough Latex that I'm not usually scrounging for commands. vimtex provides an omni-completion (`<C-X><C-O>`) that can intelligently suggest command completions.

 Fitting Latex within Vim
 ------------------------

-Auto-completion is often a headline feature --- and rightly so.
+Completion is often a headline feature --- and rightly so.
 But Latex plugins provide many other features. `K` links to the Latex documentation when in a Latex document.
 The syntax highlighting is better than the built-in documentation.
 Navigation commands, such as `[[` and `]]` to jump between sections or `]m` `[m` to jump between environments.

-vimtex introduces a few good commands: `cse` **c**hanges the **s**urrounding **e**nvironment, for example if you want to change from an `itemize` to an `enumerate`.
+Vimtex introduces a few good commands: `cse` **c**hanges the **s**urrounding **e**nvironment, for example if you want to change from an `itemize` to an `enumerate`.
 In insert mode, `]]` automatically closes an unclosed environment (i.e. produces the corresponding